citusdata/citus_docs/migration/data.rst

 All tables that you wish to migrate must have primary keys.
 The corresponding destination tables must have primary keys as well, the only difference being that those keys are allowed to be composite to contain the distribution column as well, as described in :ref:`mt_schema_migration`.

-Also be sure to :ref:`distribute tables <ddl>` across the cluster prior to starting a warp so that the data doesn't have to fit on the coordinator node alone.
+Also be sure to :ref:`distribute tables <ddl>` across the cluster prior to starting replication so that the data doesn't have to fit on the coordinator node alone.

 2. Enable logical replication
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Some hosted databases such as Amazon RDS require enabling replication by changing a server configuration parameter.
-On RDS you will need to create a new parameter group, set ``rds.logical_replication = 1`` in it, then change set the parameter group as the active one.
+On RDS you will need to create a new parameter group, set ``rds.logical_replication = 1`` in it, then make the parameter group the active one.
 Applying the change requires a database server reboot, which can be scheduled for the next maintenance window.

 If you're administering your own PostgreSQL installation, add these settings to postgresql.conf: